bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsrepositoryfactory.createinternalrepository.md

 ## SavedObjectsRepositoryFactory.createInternalRepository property

-Creates a [Saved Objects repository](./kibana-plugin-core-server.isavedobjectsrepository.md) that uses the internal Kibana user for authenticating with Elasticsearch.
+Creates a [Saved Objects repository](./kibana-plugin-core-server.isavedobjectsrepository.md) that uses the internal Kibana user for authenticating with HyperSec.

 <b>Signature:</b>